-There are also over-the-counter (OTC) lightening creams available, most of which contain the skin-lightening agent, hydroquinone.
+There are also over-the-counter (OTC) lightening creams available.
 Chemical peels are another treatment option.

 There is no consensus even among dermatologists that laser treatment is a good option.
 It can be considered if the condition does not respond to topical treatments as a first line of treatment, and chemical peels as a second line of treatment.
 The risk of inflammation and hyperpigmentation is high.
 The trials involving laser treatments are limited by small sample sizes.

 PicoSure is a laser that turns energy into pressure as opposed to heat.
 It works quickly to treat melasma below your skin at its source.
 The procedure itself is quick and only slightly uncomfortable.
 You may experience a stinging sensation similar to a rubber band snapping on skin.
 One

 Fractional laser resurfacing, sometimes known by the brand name, Fraxel, makes microscopic holes in your skin that stimulate the growth of new and healthy skin cells.
 There is a prickling sensation involved and usually topical anesthetic is applied before the procedure.